nxquang-al/polygon-auto-annotate-tool/README.md

 ## Demo
 👉 Check out this website: [polygon-auto-annotate-tool.fly.dev](https://polygon-auto-annotate-tool.fly.dev/)
-- Because of the limitation of hardware resources, it may take time to run the website (~5-7 seconds for an inference).
-We recommend to install and run the application locally.
+- Because of the hardware resources constraint, it may take time to run the website (~5-7 seconds for an inference), and it can be out of memory if you test on large images.
+We recommend to install and run the app locally for a better experience.

-👉 Youtube video for how to install and demo:
+👉 Video for how to install and demo: [demo-video](https://drive.google.com/file/d/1xmZ74-xW3YQKbkzqEEeqd7hf_JcUW0wW/view?usp=sharing)

 # Installation
 After the successful installation, the application will be available at http://localhost:8080